ldtoolkit/conceptnet-lite/README.md

 (building instructions TBA)

-The structure of the resulting database is shown [here](https://github.com/ldtoolkit/conceptnet-lite/blob/master/docs/er-diagram.pdf)

 ## Accessing concepts

 Concepts objects are created by looking for every entry that matches the input string exactly.